jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

         the patient to his normal state, which makes it possible to discharge him without further delay after finishing the procedure.
-However, it is common to experience a certain degree of drowsiness and tiredness, which is why we recommend waiting at least one hour before leaving the facilities.</p>\n"
+However, it is common to experience a certain degree of drowsiness and tiredness, which is why we recommend waiting, at least; one hour before leaving the facilities.</p>\n"
     - question: What postoperative care should I have?
       answer: "<p>Basically postpone for 24 hours any activity that requires mental coordination, balance or equilibrium, such as: driving, operating heavy machinery,